mamiyamax/mamiyamax.github.io/index.md

 ---

 As you might already know,
-we are looking for an apartment—preferably 2½ or 3 room—in the area from Schöneberg to Steglitz.
+we are looking for an apartment—preferably 2½ or 3 rooms—in the area from Schöneberg to Steglitz.
 That is where our son Kai will go to school.
 But before we are getting ahead of ourselves,  let us start with introductions.

 #### Enno
 He is the youngest member of the family: 18 months, funny, carefree and these days a big fan of `Auto` and `Wau Wau`.
 Enno is going to Ingrid's Kindergarten.